jdevera/purehome/README.md

 I say **no** to this, and to help keep my home tidy, I use `purehome`.

-But `purehome` does not clean my home for me, not it does not.
-Purehome work by making me ashamed of having a dirty home, by giving a constant reminder that I've let myself slip.
+But `purehome` does not clean my home for me, no, it does not.
+Purehome works by making me ashamed of having a dirty home, by giving me a constant reminder that I've let myself slip.
 Purehome gets called in my shell init script, so when I open a new shell, this is the greeting I get: